 Have access to untrained dogs and to basic video capabilities – shooting, editing and uploading – for the purpose of filming practice sessions to submit for coaching feedback and to achieve exam readiness.

-The application is due August 10th, 2020 at midnight PST.
-The announcement will be made on September 9th, and the scholarship awardees will start on October 1st.
+The application is due August 26th, 2021 at midnight PST.
+The announcement will be made on October 7th, and the scholarship awardees will enroll between October 8th and November 8th.